captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

 ## JACK:
-That was the talk a few weeks ago, but the Germans have launched a new offensive to retake Belgium and the Netherlands.
+That was the talk a few weeks ago, but the Germans have launched a new offensive

 ---

-They say that this time it really is the biggest land battle in history, and we just got orders to head that way to deal with the wounded.
+to retake Belgium and the Netherlands.

 ---

+They say that this time it really is the biggest land battle in history,

+---

+and we just got orders to head that way to deal with the wounded.

+---
+template: noise
+machine gun fire
+---
 Last night our truck got lost in the dark, and we suddenly found ourselves under fire.

----

-[Machine guns]

 ---